EYOINC/Statement-of-Facts/README.md

 # Statement-of-Facts
 Things you should know
- 1. The Moon was Put there
+FACT 1.
+The Moon was Put there
- 2. How planets are really formed
+FACT 2.
+How planets are really formed
- 3. The equation to cure all diseases
+FACT 3.
+The equation to cure all diseases
- 4. What happens when you die
+FACT 4.
+What happens when you die
- 5.
+FACT 5.